Dating Advice

 Be less available.

-And watch what happens.
+Stop initiating and watch what happens.

 A securely attached man will notice and address it directly.

-He’ll be honest about the fact that things feel different.
+He’ll ask if you’re okay and will be honest about the fact that things feel different.

 An avoidant man will do one of two things.